 5. Amoebic Dysentery:

-Amoebic dysentery is a waterborne disease that mainly spreads through contaminated food, water and contact with faecal matter.
+Amoebic dysentery is a water borne disease that mainly spreads through contaminated food, water and contact with faecal matter.
 It is an intestinal infection which leads to

 inflammation of the intestine as well as severe abdominal cramps and diarrhoea.
 Blood and mucous in the stools is common too.